Riemann surface: Parabolic Riemann surfaces

 Topologically there are only three types: the plane, the cylinder and the torus.
-But while in the two former case the (parabolic) Riemann surface structure is unique, varying the parameter τ in the third case gives non-isomorphic Riemann surfaces.
-The description by the parameter τ gives the Teichmüller space of "marked" Riemann surfaces (in addition to the Riemann surface structure one adds the topological data of a "marking", which can be seen as a fixed homeomorphism to the torus).
+But while in the two former case the (parabolic) Riemann surface structure is unique, varying the parameter $\tau$ in the third case gives non-isomorphic Riemann surfaces.
+The description by the parameter $\tau$ gives the Teichmüller space of "marked" Riemann surfaces (in addition to the Riemann surface structure one adds the topological data of a "marking", which can be seen as a fixed homeomorphism to the torus).
 To obtain the analytic moduli space (forgetting the marking) one takes the quotient of Teichmüller space by the mapping class group.
 In this case it is the modular curve.

 Hyperbolic Riemann surfaces

-In the remaining cases, X is a hyperbolic Riemann surface, that is isomorphic to a quotient of the upper half-plane by a Fuchsian group (this is sometimes called a Fuchsian model for the surface).
-The topological type of X can be any orientable surface save the torus and sphere.
+In the remaining cases, $X$ is a hyperbolic Riemann surface, that is isomorphic to a quotient of the upper half-plane by a Fuchsian group (this is sometimes called a Fuchsian model for the surface).
+The topological type of $X$ can be any orientable surface save the torus and sphere.

-A case of particular interest is when X is compact.
-Then its topological type is described by its genus g ≥ 2.
-Its Teichmüller space and moduli space are (6g − 6)-dimensional.
+A case of particular interest is when $X$ is compact.
+Then its topological type is described by its genus $g\ge 2$.
+Its Teichmüller space and moduli space are $(6g-6)$-dimensional.
 A similar classification of Riemann surfaces of finite type (that is homeomorphic to a closed surface minus a finite number of points) can be given.
 However, in general the moduli space of Riemann surfaces of infinite topological type is too large to admit such a description.